 Post-Master's Certificate Program

 Post-Master's study is individualized following a gap analysis of the applicant’s prior work.
 It is typically four to five quarters.
+Contact the specialty coordinator for consultation on an individualized post-master's curriculum.
 All must complete the same number of residency hours as in the MS program (i.e. 500 for CNS, 600 for NNP).
 Learn more about our Post-Master's Certificate Program, including how to apply.

 Specialty Coordinator: Jana Kohler